Tyoda/CommonTweaks/README.md

 # Features
 ## Sound timer module.

  - Fix sounds not playing when the player is completing the action too quickly.
-This way a certain sound will play every 5 seconds, regardless of how many actions were completed in that time.
+This way a certain sound will play when an action is started, and then every 5 seconds, regardless of how many actions were completed in that time.
  - Inspired by <a href="https://forum.wurmonline.com/index.php?/topic/190633-playing-sound-on-action-timer-tick/">this post.</a>